WordPress/gutenberg/packages/scripts/README.md

 }
 ```

-It might be also a good idea to get familiar with the [JavaScript Build Setup tutorial](/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md) for setting up a development environment to use ESNext syntax.
-It gives a very in-depth explanation how to use [build](#build) and [start](#start) scripts.
+It might also be a good idea to get familiar with the [JavaScript Build Setup tutorial](/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md) for setting up a development environment to use ESNext syntax.
+It gives a very in-depth explanation of how to use the [build](#build) and [start](#start) scripts.

 ## Available Scripts

 ### `build`

 Transforms your code according the configuration provided so it's ready for production and optimized for the best performance.
-The entry point for your project's code should be located inside `src/index.js` file.
-The output generated will be written to `build/index.js` file.
-It's similar to [start](#start) script which is better suited for development phase.
+The entry point for your project's code should be located in `src/index.js`.
+The output generated will be written to `build/index.js`.
+This script exits after producing a single build.
+For incremental builds, better suited for development, see the [start](#start) script.

 _Example:_